tevino/tevino.github.io/_posts/2020-01-28-digital-zettelkasten.md

 Photo of “Zettelkasten” from [“Niklas Luhmann-Archiv”][Niklas Luhmann-Archiv] is licensed under [CC-BY-NC-SA 4.0][CC-BY-NC-SA 4.0].

-There are many good writings and materials about Niklas Luhmann’s slip box, like [3] [9] [10].
+There are many good writings [3] and materials [9] [10] about Niklas Luhmann’s slip box.
 You may read [3] to get to know what it is before further reading, here are some facts about it.

 - Two collections in total